cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 ## Summary

-Here we come to the end of this tutorial, hope it has been helpful for you.
+Here we come to the end of this tutorial, hope it has been helpful to you.

-In the future, you can add more gameplay and features based on this game,such as replacing the Player with an animation role, add a beautiful background image, add a rhythmic background music and sounds etc.
+In the future, you can add more gameplay and features based on this game, such as replacing the Player with an animation role, adding a beautiful background image, adding rhythmic background music and sounds, etc.

 If you have any questions, please refer to [Get Help and Support](../support.md).